bradley499/python-terminal/README.md

 Simply execute the file named ```terminal.py``` to run the program.

 #### Future plans
-* Restrict the terminal to a base directory so that it cannot branch out into core system directories
 * Add support for the Linux/Unix `chmod` command to be mimicked